 And in the world of data-driven marketing, disruption is no less evident.
-Radical digital transformation, a focus on online privacy protection, and changing customer behavior have combined to create a new playing field for marketers – one where the rules are very different.
+Radical digital transformation, a focus on online privacy protection, and changing customer behaviour have combined to create a new playing field for marketers – one where the rules are very different.

 The online world has changed significantly; in just a few months, the already evident digital transformation was accelerated by 3-4 years (McKinsey).
 This transformation has provided marketers with unparalleled access to data about customers; but it also brings increased expectations for a seamless digital customer experience.
 Marketers are having to adapt the ways they orchestrate their campaigns and the way they use data.